Free guides for family caregivers

 Medicare and benefits review support for families: organize coverage questions, paperwork, and administrative next steps — non-clinical.

-Understand the difference between Medicare CCM programs and Averyn Care.
-CCM supports clinical coordination; Averyn handles family-directed administra…
+Medicare CCM vs. Averyn Care: CCM supports clinical coordination within a practice; Averyn handles family-directed administrative follow-through.

-A detailed look at the true costs of keeping a loved one at home vs. facility care — aide wages, hidden expenses, coordination time, and when staying …
+The true costs of keeping a loved one at home vs. facility care — aide wages, hidden expenses, coordination time, and when home stops being cheaper.

 Guides for discharge planners & private-duty caregivers